-Conso financial s Separate financial statements 2021 2020 2021 2020 Million Baht Million Baht Million Baht Million Baht Floating Rate Expired in 1 year Bank overdraft and other short-term loans 347.56 212.31 292.56 157.31
+- Consolidated financial statements Separate financial statements 2022 Million Baht 2021 Million Baht 2022 Million Baht 2021 Million Baht Floating Rate Expired in 1 year Bank overdraft and other short-term loans 524.75 347.56 469.75 292.56

-In March 2021, the Company entered into a borrowing agreement with a financial institution for the loan under the Provision of Financial Assistance for Entrepreneurs Affected by COVID-19 Pandemic of Baht 12 million.
+In March 2021, the Company entered into a borrowing agreement with a financial institution for the Ioan under the Provision of Financial Assistance for Entrepreneurs Affected by COVID-19 Pandemic of Baht 12 million.
 The agreement requires the Company to make the interest payment monthly, except the first 6 months which the lender got compensated for the interest during that period from Bank of Thailand and/or Ministry of Finance instead.
 The agreement also requires the Company to make principal payment and interest for the last instalment upon 2 years, the maturity is in March 2023.